HashiCorp Cloud Platform

 Example:

-First, set the username and password as an environment variable.
+First, set the username and password as environment variables.

 $ export DOCKER_REGISTRY_PASSWORD=<ARTIFACTORY_TOKEN>